LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_06_Password_Best_Practices.md

 You need to use a tool called a "Password Manager".
 There are lots out there, and you've probably heard of a lot of them. "[LastPass](https://www.lastpass.com/)", "[1Password](https://1password.com/)", "[KeePass](https://keepass.info/)", etc. They each have their own pros and cons depending on how you prefer to operate.
 Most have browser plugins to automatically enter your passwords for you (although there have been some security issues there in the past).
 But they're all designed to do pretty much one thing.
 Store a lookup of all your usernames and passwords, protected by a single "master password", which is the one password (hey, that's the name of one of the tools) you need to remember.
 The idea is that it'll be the last password (hey, that's the name of another one!) you need to remember.

-We use 1Password here at PagerDuty, so if you can't decide on a tool, then you may as well go with that one.
-One quick thing to note, make sure to use a different tool or vault for your personal vs work passwords.
-We revoke access to the PagerDuty ones when you leave, so you don't want all your personal ones to disappear too!

 If there's only one thing you take away from today's training, please make it this: Using a password manager is the single most effective thing you can do to enhance your security online.
 Actually, maybe two-factor authentication too, we'll get to that later though.

 Let's talk a bit more about password managers.